 What are the best horror series of all time?
-Sometimes you just want a good old fright, but, let’s be honest, not everyone has the time to enjoy a horror movie marathon when the urge for killer content comes knocking.
-Luckily for all of us spooky fans who don’t have two hours to spare or fancy boxsets on our shelves, there are plenty of creepy TV series to scratch that terror itch when it comes on a Friday night.
+Sometimes you just want a good old fright, but, let’s be honest, not everyone has the time to enjoy a horror film marathon when the urge for killer entertainment comes knocking.
+Luckily for all of us spooky fans who don’t have two hours to spare or fancy boxsets on our shelves, there are plenty of creepy shows to scratch that terror itch when it comes on a Friday night.

 Be it drama series about serial killers, ghostly tales, or cases of possession, the TV landscape of horror is vast, with plenty to pick from.
 But, although we are spoilt for choice, in the wide sea of terror, it can be hard picking out winners.
-With that fact in mind, The Digital Fix has consulted its archives and has discovered the top players out of the horror bunch.
+With that fact in mind, The Digital Fix has consulted the archives and uncovered the top players of the horror TV series bunch.

 I mean, there are even fantasy series now about demons and witches, as well as eerie post-apocalyptic adventures.
 That’s a lot to choose from!
 So we’ve made sure that every horror fan is catered for, so sit back and get ready to scream – here is our list of the best horror series of all time.